jddelaune/sql-challenge/README.md

 	List each employee in the Sales and Development departments, including their employee number, last name, first name, and department name.

 	List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).

+Acknowledgements: Thanks to Kourt Bailey for helping to troubleshoot a problem with one of the queries and Aaron Otto for demonstrating his use of QuickDBD.